Interplay of Nonsmoothness, Time Delay, and Stochasticity in Turning Dynamics: Stability of Stochastic Attractors

 It is clear that increasing the number of basis functions, $N_{bs}$, results in a more uneven workpiece surface, which, in turn, affects the tool's stability.
 When $N_{bs}$ exceeds 20, $M_{CH}$ begins to increase, reaching its maximum value of 20 at $N_{bs}=40$.
 A higher initial surface roughness, with $M_{CH} \geq 10$, holds a non-zero probability of driving the system to a state of chatter under noisy fluctuations.
 The same analysis has been carried out by tweaking the constraint parameters, depicting varied heights and widths of irregularities in the workpiece, initial tool displacement, and the results are plotted in $\{\alpha,\beta\}$ space for various values of $N_{bs}$ in Fig.~\ref{fig:basin_full}.
 The first heat-map sub-figure \ref{fig:basin_full}~(a) corresponds to $N_{bs}=8$, and it shows no variation in the color, indicating that all the 1000 samples lead to the non-chatter fixed point attractor.
 In other words, if the initial roughness of the workpiece is low or moderate, then the probability of noisy fluctuations pushing the dynamics to the vicinity of the limit cycle attractor is nearly zero.

 The heat-maps in Figs.~\ref{fig:basin_full}~(b)-(i) reveal that the number of samples transitioning to chatter vibrations $M_{CH}$ begins to rise as the number of basis functions $N_{bs}$ increases.
 This rise reflects how enhanced initial surface irregularities (represented by the history function) can affect the stability of the tool's motion, increasing its susceptibility to noise.
 However, when the initial tool vibration amplitude constraint $\beta$ is below 4, none of the simulations converged to the chatter limit cycle attractor, regardless of the specific $\alpha$ and $N_{bs}$ values.
+In other words, the cutting process is stable when the amplitude of initial tool vibration is less than $2~mm$ (since $H_D=0.0005~m$, value of $\beta=4\times H_D = 2~mm$).
 This indicates that one can suppress the noise-induced transition, especially in regions exhibiting multi-stability.
 Moreover, as ${N_{bs}}$ increases, there is a consistent upward trend in the number of samples that end up in the sticking limit cycle attractor.
 This highlights the importance of surface complexity in pushing the system towards the chatter limit cycle.
 The other notable observation from Fig.~\ref{fig:basin_full}~(i) is the abrupt rise in $M_{CH}$ at $\beta=5$, jumping from zero to a maximum value of 20.
 This sudden change underscores the system's sensitivity to initial tool vibrations and the need for extra care in tool-workpiece interaction, particularly under stochastic conditions.

-\subsection{Entropy measures}
+\subsection{Entropy Measures}